Gluten-Free Raspberry Muffins

 - Vanilla extract.
 The vanilla adds depth of flavor.
 You can substitute it with almond or lemon extract, or omit it altogether.

-This raspberry muffin recipe is extremely easy to make.
+This gluten- and dairy-free raspberry muffin recipe is extremely easy to make.
 The batter comes together in about 10 minutes in one large mixing bowl.

-Pro tip: Use finely ground almond flour for best results.
-Do not substitute with almond meal as it contains the skin of the almonds and will lend a grainy texture.
+Pro tip: Do not substitute the almond flour with almond meal as it contains the skin of the almonds and will lend a grainy texture.

 See the recipe card below for full instructions.

-- Place the eggs, oil, maple syrup, milk and vanilla extract in a large mixing bowl and whisk well to combine.
+- Combine the wet ingredients.
+Whisk together the eggs, oil, maple syrup, milk, and vanilla extract in a large mixing bowl.

-- Add the almond flour, oat flour, baking powder, baking soda and salt and whisk until well incorporated and no lumps remain.
-Gently fold in the raspberries.
+- Whisk in the dry ingredients.
+Add the almond flour, oat flour, baking powder, baking soda, and salt.
+Then, fold in the raspberries.

 Fresh or frozen raspberries may be used in this raspberry muffin recipe.
 If using frozen, there’s no need to thaw them.